jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

         drugs that are administered and expertise in airway management, monitoring of vital signs and application of resuscitation techniques.
 The presence of an Anesthesiologist can mean the difference between life and death; so clear!</p>\n"
-    - question: Should he intubate me and put on an artificial respirator?
+    - question: Should I be tubed and put on an artificial respirator?
       answer: "<p>Only in cases of general anesthesia.
 However, when applying a CS, all professional and life support resources that allow to face any eventuality and safeguard the patient&acute;s life must always be at hand, and among which;